How to Rekindle a Marriage After a Baby

 New parenthood can be stressful.
 Many young couples want to know how to rekindle a marriage after a baby arrives.

-Decades of research has shown that marital satisfaction, particularly the new mother’s marital satisfaction fades as the young couple crosses the developmental threshold into parenthood.
+Decades of research have shown that marital satisfaction, particularly the new mother’s marital satisfaction fades as the young couple crosses the developmental threshold into parenthood.

-However, Gottman Couple therapy research has indicated that a robust marital friendship, continuously sustained is the best protection against the stress and strain of a new baby.
+However, Gottman Couple therapy research has indicated that a healthy marital friendship, continuously sustained, is the best protection against the stress and strain of a new baby.

 Researcher Alyson Shapiro helped compile this research when she was a doctoral student working alongside Dr. John Gottman.

 “We found that couples that appeared to have a strong marital friendship were the most resilient to decline in marital satisfaction when they became parents…Thus, it makes sense that working with couples to strengthen their marital friendship would help couples to weather their transition to parenthood.”
 Alyson Shapiro